rajdip-b/LockeDesktop/README.md

 # Contributions -
 Any kind of contribution to this project is most welcome, just drop a comment if you want to get started.

+# Running the jar files -
+java --module-path /path/to/javafx/lib --add-modules javafx.base,javafx.fxml,javafx.controls  -jar Locker.jar

+# Running the release files -
+Currently, the project only supports the linux version of release.
+Feel free to add other OS versions (I'm too lazy).
+For linux users, just run ./locker